The English version of this document has been updated to reflect changes described in the September 16, 2020

 Extension of time to file both the Notice of Appeal and the Appellant’s Record

 If you were unable to file your Notice of Appeal and your Appellant’s Record on time, you have to make an application to the RAD for an extension of time.
 In this application, you must give the reasons why you are late.
 The application for an extension of time must follow rules 6 and 37 of the RAD Rules.
-You must provide three copies of your Notice of Appeal and two copies of your Appellant’s Record with your application.
+You must provide three copies (or one only if submitted electronically) of your Notice of Appeal.
 You also need an affidavit or statutory declaration in support of your application.

 Extension of time to file the Appellant’s Record

 If you filed your Notice of Appeal on time, but were unable to file the Appellant’s Record on time, you have to make an application to the RAD for an extension of time.
 In this application, you must give the reasons why you are late.
 The application for an extension of time must follow rules 6 and 37 of the RAD Rules.
-You must provide two copies of your Appellant’s Record with your application.
 You also need an affidavit or statutory declaration in support of your application.

 Where to file your appeal documents